 Janice Lwin, PT, DPT, OCS, MTC, FAAOMPT Janice Lwin is Board Certified in Orthopaedics, Manual Therapy Certified and a Fellow of the American Academy of Manual Physical Therapists.
 She is currently the Program Director for the PTA program at American Career College, in Orange County, CA. She has been published in a peer-reviewed journal and presented case studies and research at State, National and International conferences.

 Cody is a physical therapist at Ohio State University Sports Medicine and a board certified specialist in orthopaedic physical therapy.
 Cody received his Doctor of Physical Therapy degree from Duke University, and graduated Cum Laude from Chapman University with a Bachelor of Science in Athletic Training.
+He completed both the orthopaedic residency and orthopaedic manual physical therapy fellowship at OSU Sports Med.
 He has published in the International Journal of Sports Physical Therapy, PT in Motion and Journal of Manual and Manipulative Therapy.
 He is President of Fast Twitch Press, a book publishing company, and author of the book PT Ortho Questions.
 A book published to help physical therapists pass the OCS exam.

 Dr. Ulrike Mitchell PT, PhD, OCS, FAAOMPT